 This is mainly for people who want to add health coach accreditation and already work in the medical industry and are licensed, for example, a diabetic educator, dietician, certified exercise specialist, and others.

 If you do not work in the medical field, the course can still be completed for a “certificate of completion” recognition.

 American Council on Exercise

-The health coach course offered by the American Council on Exercise is open to those working in both the fitness or medical field.
+The health coach course offered by the American Council on Exercise is open to those in both the fitness and medical fields.

-To complete this course, participants must hold either a NCCA accredited certificate, an associate degree and a CPR/AED certification.
+To complete this course, participants must hold either an NCCA accredited certificate, an associate degree, or a CPR/AED certification.

 Personal trainer accreditation and certification

 Becoming a personal trainer will also require certification.
 Here are some options for you to investigate.

 Established in 1954, the certification offered by the American College of Sports Medicine is one of the oldest in the country.